 5. You have to have a 100% commitment

 If you start vlogging daily and you get a following, then you miss a day, it may be an issue.
 You have to be very committed to what you’re doing in order to post to YouTube daily.

 When you’re first starting out, daily vlogging can become rather thankless.
 You may not get the views and subscribers you hoped to get and it may not grow as fast as you’d like.
 It’s best to pay attention to what you’re doing and not the numbers, but it can certainly seem thankless, at times.

 Starting your own vlog is a wonderful way to show off something you know and love.
-You can become a daily vlogger, but make sure you weight the pros and cons of daily vlogging first.
+You can become a daily vlogger, but make sure you weigh the pros and cons of daily vlogging first.

-My Vlogging Strategy
+My Daily Vlogging Strategy

 I don’t use daily vlogging as one of my strategies.
 I was going to and had started going live on Instagram every day with the thought of editing it later and posting it to YouTube.
 However, I ditched this strategy rather quickly when I realized I didn’t even find my daily videos very interesting.

 Instead, my strategy is to shoot 3 to 5 videos in one sitting.
 I don’t worry about mistakes or re-shoots or anything like this.
 I don’t think we need to be perfect as vloggers at all.